 Can I use pre-marked and labeled packaging?

-Yes, as long as the markings and labels comply with the current regulations.
+Yes, as long as the markings and labels pertain to the contents and comply with the current regulations.

 How can I obtain the proper markings and labels for my packaging?

 Markings and labels for the shipment of hazardous materials by air may be obtained through a variety of commercial sources.
 As the FAA is a government entity, we cannot endorse or recommend a specific supply source for markings or labels.
 However, vendors are readily available on the internet.

 What types of documentation do I need to provide to my carrier to communicate that my package contains hazardous materials?

 Typically, you will be required to complete a shipper's declaration.
 This document must include the UN identification number, proper shipping name, hazard classification information, packing group, and quantity of the material.
 Specific details and additional information can be located in §172.200.
 In addition, a common format is available at the following URL:

 Do I have to keep records of my hazardous materials shipments?